-“Building the Virtual Wall” by Juan Llamas-Rodriguez (preview)
+“Building the Virtual Wall” by Juan Llamas-Rodriguez (full piece)

 The US government is pouring millions into automating border enforcement.
 It’s a good story for tech journalists, a lucrative opportunity for defense contractors, and bad for everyone else.

-“From Tinder to Transference: A Roundtable on Technology and Psychology” with Jamieson Webster, Alex Kriss, Carlene MacMillan, and Marcus Coelen (preview)
+“From Tinder to Transference: A Roundtable on Technology and Psychology” with Jamieson Webster, Alex Kriss, Carlene MacMillan, and Marcus Coelen (full piece)

 How does technology affect emotional intelligence?
 Do the tools we use make us happier, sadder, dumber, smarter?
 Are those even the right questions to ask?
 We asked four mental health professionals to tell us about the role that technology plays in their practice, and in the inner lives of their patients.